What are the benefits of licensing my event?

 An event/race distance I want to offer isn’t listed.
 Can I still get a licence for it?

 - Provided your event doesn’t breach UKA rules, you can add additional events to those already listed on the application form.
 To do this, use the ‘other’ box when setting up the events included at your competition to include, for example, additional track and field events, or use the ‘further information’ box at the bottom of the page to tell us about what you would like to do.
 You can also add events for different gender categories in the same way.
 Once your application is approved, all events listed will be covered by your licence.
 If you are unsure, please contact the scottishathletics events team.

 Can I make changes to my application after I have submitted it?

 - When you begin an application, you will be able to save your progress and come back later.
-After you have submitted your application, you will also be able to make changes before your licence is approved – just remember to resubmit it once you have made your updates.
-After your licence has been issued, you can still make changes in the same way, but this will invalidate your current licence and require you to wait until your application has been approved again.
+After you have submitted your application, you will also be able to make changes before your licence is approved – just remember to resubmit it once you have made your updates so that the most up to date form is saved.
+After your licence has been issued, you can still make changes in the same way, but this will invalidate your current licence and require you to wait until your application has been re-approved.
 Please do ensure your application is as complete as possible before you submit it.

 Do I need to do anything else after my event?

 - After your event, make sure you send a copy of your results to scottishathletics within seven days of the event taking place.
 You may also wish to send your results to Power of 10 or RunBritain for ranking purposes, but they must be returned to the licensing authority (scottishathletics) as a condition of holding a licensed event.